mohammedterry/curious.it/README.md

-# curious.it-website
+# Curious.iT (curiousit.co.uk)
-This website is all about A.I. and will showcase some of our company's latest projects.
+Our website is all about A.I. and should be up and running soon...
+It is designed to showcase some of the latest developments in Artificial Intelligence as well as some cool AI implementations.

 ![](https://raw.githubusercontent.com/mohammedterry/curious.it-website/master/screenshots/solar_system.jpg)

-SPACE - CREATING THE ANIMATED BACKGROUND
+# Animating the Background (HTML & CSS only!)

 The background has a solar system which is animated using CSS (to allow planets to orbit around the sun)